Severance Pay Meaning

 Severance pay and termination pay are both different from each other but generally termed as same in the practical industry.
 But they are two different kinds of remunerations to be paid to employees.
 Some of the key differences are explained below:

-- Severance pay is not mandatory for any employer to pay whereas termination pay is mandatory to be paid on termination.
-There is no designated formula to calculate this pay and it is at the discretion of the employer whether or not to pay or if paying how much to pay, whereas Termination pay is calculated based on the no. of days notice a period employee has served before leaving the job and it is mandatory to pay for the employer.
+- Severance pay is not mandatory for any employer to pay, whereas termination pay is mandatory to be paid on termination.
+There is no designated formula to calculate this pay.
+Also, it is at the discretion of the employer whether or not to pay and how much to pay.
+In contrast, Termination pay is calculated based on the no. of days notice a period employee has served before leaving the job, and it is mandatory to pay for the employer.

 - Severance is not the right of the employees as there is no backing of such payment unless it is in the employment contract or agreement, whereas termination pay is the right of the employees if the employee has completed his notice period before leaving the job.